-Finalist Team: A team that has successfully completed Semifinals Judging and is approved by the Judging Panel to provide a Phase II Submission for Judging or entered the competition via a wild card entry.
+Finalist Team (up to 20 Teams): A team that has been approved by the Judging Panel to provide a Phase II Submission for Judging or entered the competition via a Phase II wild card entry.

 Wild Card Entry: A method of competition entry that allows teams to join at designated points during the competition, as outlined in the Rules and Regulations.